MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/contains-cs-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/19/2021
+ms.date: 12/21/2021
 ms.localizationpriority: high
 ---
 # contains_cs operator

-Filters a record set for data containing a case-sensitive string.
+Filters a record set for data containing a case-sensitive string. `contains` searches for characters rather than [terms](datatypes-string-operators.md#what-is-a-term) of 3 or more characters.
+The query scans the values in the column, which is slower than looking up a term in a term index.

 The following table provides a comparison of the `contains` operators: